MicrosoftDocs/IntuneDocs.cs-cz/intune/device-compliance-get-started.md

 Remember that you need to implement conditional access policies in addition to compliance policies in order for access to company resources to be blocked.--->

 ## <a name="prerequisites"></a>Požadavky

-Pokud chcete používat zásady dodržování předpisů zařízeními, musíte splňovat následující podmínky:
+Chcete-li použít zásady dodržování předpisů zařízením, můžete:

 - Použití následujících předplatných: